andrewt3000/MachineLearning/transformer.md

 ### LLM Training Pipeline
 LLMs are trained in stages.
-- **Pretraining** uses self-supervised next-token prediction on a massive text corpus to produce a base model with broad knowledge but no assistant behavior.
+- **Pretraining** uses self-supervised next-token prediction on a massive text corpus, such as [fineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb), to produce a base model with broad knowledge but no assistant behavior.
 - **SFT** (supervised fine-tuning) then trains on curated prompt → response demonstrations, teaching the base model to follow instructions and respond in an assistant format.
 - **Preference optimization** aligns the model with human preferences using ranked response pairs, either via **RLHF** (a learned reward model plus reinforcement learning, typically PPO) or **DPO** (a direct classification-style loss on preference pairs that skips the reward model and RL loop entirely).